shobamallik/github-slideshow/_posts/0000-01-02-shobamallik.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is Shoba Malli's slide
+Changing my slide content again
 Use the left arrow to go back!